-Reads a configuration file, which should be seperated by "/".
+Reads a configuration file, which should be separated by "l".
 For example, "machines/ollie" will retrieve the (unparsed) configuration of the Ollie supercomputer.

 Parameters config (str) - Configuration to get, e.g. machines/ollie.yaml, or echam/echam.
 You may omit the ".yaml" ending if you want, it will be appended automatically if not already there.